conmaol/gadelica/grammar/nouns.md

 In the first example, the nominative masculine proper noun `Cumhal` is modified by the particle `a` (which itself has the verb `bha` as its complement) – `Cumhal, a bha ’na rìgh àraidh` ‘Cumhal, who was an exceptional king’

-In the second example, the nominative feminine common noun `shealg` is similarly modified by the particle `a` (which here takes the verb `rinn` as its complement) – `a’ chiad shealg a rinn Fionn` ‘the first hunt that Finn did’.
+In the second example, the nominative feminine common noun `shealg` ‘a hunt’ is similarly modified by the particle `a` (which here takes the verb `rinn` ‘did’ as its complement) – `a’ chiad shealg a rinn Fionn` ‘the first hunt that Finn did’.

 ##### The negative relative clause particle *nach*

 Similarly, both proper and common nouns can be modified by the negative relative clause particle `nach`.

-> ♾️ Mharbhadh **Cumhal**, **nach** robh ’na rìgh àraidh.
+> ◊ Mharbhadh **Cumhal**, **nach** robh ’na rìgh àraidh.
 >
-> ♾️ Is e siud am **balach** **nach** deach a-mach don achadh.
+> ◊ Is e siud am **balach** **nach** deach a-mach don achadh.

-In the first example, the nominative masculine proper noun `Cumhal` is modified by the particle `nach` (which itself has the verb `robh` as its complement) – `Cumhal, nach robh ’na rìgh àraidh` ‘Cumhal, who was not an exceptional king’
+In the first example, the nominative masculine proper noun `Cumhal` is modified by the particle `nach` (which itself has the verb `robh` ‘was’ as its complement) – `Cumhal, nach robh ’na rìgh àraidh` ‘Cumhal, who was not an exceptional king’

-In the second example, the nominative masculine common noun `balach` is similarly modified by the particle `a` (which here takes the verb `deach` as its complement) – `am balach nach deach a-mach don achadh` ‘the boy who didn’t go out to the field’.
+In the second example, the nominative masculine common noun `balach` ‘boy’ is similarly modified by the particle `a` (which here takes the verb `deach` ‘went’ as its complement) – `am balach nach deach a-mach don achadh` ‘the boy who did not go out to the field’.

 ##### The locative relative clause particle *far*